trevorlawrence/threat-hunt-jadepuffer/README.md

 <img src="query-results/3.png" alt="Query Results 3" width="1200">

 The syslog evidence identified 64.20.53.230 as the external source of the request to /api/v1/validate/code.
 This established the origin of the initial access, but did not yet explain how the compromised host was being controlled after execution.
-The query also showed, when ff-lf-01 established an outbound connection to 45.131.66.106:4444.
-This connection became the focus of the Command and Control investigation.

 It was also noted that the suspicious process event did not contain a SHA256 value.
 This initially raised the possibility that the payload had been executed filelessly.
 Rather than treating the missing hash as proof, I tested the broader process telemetry to determine whether SHA256 was actually being populated consistently.